HDPath™ Command Line

 13|m| The antenna height above ground level (AGL) for the receiver facility.
 Note the “|” separator between the value and the units.
 Units can be ft or m.

 305| The operating frequency used to draw the Fresnel zone.
-(A frequency of zero will cause the Fresnel zone to be left out.)
+(A frequency of zero will cause the Fresnel zone to be left out of the profile plot.)

 C:\SWTAP\TEMP\HDPathCmdLineBMP\MyBMPRun.BMP| The full path and file name, including the extent, of the image file you want to save the profile to.
 If you do not want to save the image, leave this field blank.